-The words over at Three Word Wednesday are crush, knack and varied.
+The words over at Three Word Wednesday are drain, epic and nibble.

 Against my better judgment, I shut off the TV and investigate.